butoN ka aastaaN kyuN ho-panDit jagmohan raina shauq

 ban gaya raqeeb aaKhir thaa jo raazdaaN apna

-panDit jagmohan raina shauq (1863-1946?).
+panDit jagmohan raina shauq (1863-1947?).
 He served as deputy collector in a district including agra.
 His ustaad was amir minaaii.
 He retired in 1920 and lived in allahabad.
+There are two volumes of his own Ghazal, published in 1940 and 1947.
+Together with panDit brij kishan kaul beKhabar, he authored two massive volumes (1931 and 1932) of about 1000 pages each of fine print, collecting urdu and faarsi verse of kashmiri panDits from magazine and manuscripts.
 This Ghazal is one of two Ghazal, both of raina shauq, modeled after Ghalib’s ‘to phir muNh meN zabaaN kyuN ho’.
 Both Ghazal are linked to Ghalib naqsh-e qadam.

 1